-Diagnosis of ROP is made by ophthalmoscopic examination, done by an ophthalmologist, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.
+Diagnosis of retinopathy of prematurity is made by ophthalmoscopic examination, done by an ophthalmologist, which shows a line of demarcation and a ridge in mild cases and proliferation of retinal vessels in more severe cases.

-Abnormal vessel growth often subsides spontaneously but, in about 4% of survivors weighing < 1 kg at birth, progresses to produce retinal detachments and vision loss within 2 to 12 mo postpartum.
-Children with healed retinopathy of prematurity have a higher incidence of myopia, strabismus, and amblyopia.
-A few children with moderate, healed ROP are left with cicatricial scars (eg, dragged retina or retinal folds) and are at risk of retinal detachments later in life; rarely, glaucoma and cataracts can also occur.
+Abnormal vessel growth often subsides spontaneously but, in a small percentage of survivors weighing < 1000 g at birth, it progresses to produce retinal detachments and vision loss within 2 to 12 months postpartum.
+Children with healed retinopathy of prematurity have a higher incidence of myopia, strabismus Strabismus Strabismus is misalignment of the eyes, which causes deviation from the parallelism of normal gaze.
+Diagnosis is clinical, including observation of the corneal light reflex and use of a cover... read more , and amblyopia Amblyopia Amblyopia is functional reduction in visual acuity of an eye caused by disuse during visual development.
+Severe loss of vision can occur in the affected eye if amblyopia is not detected and... read more .
+A few children with moderate, healed retinopathy of prematurity are left with cicatricial scars (eg, dragged retina or retinal folds) and are at risk of retinal detachments Retinal Detachment Retinal detachment is separation of the neurosensory retina from the underlying retinal pigment epithelium.
+The most common cause is a retinal break (a tear or, less commonly, a hole—rhegmatogenous... read more later in life; rarely, glaucoma and cataracts can also occur.

 In severe retinopathy of prematurity, laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
-Retinal vascularization must be followed at 1- to 2-wk intervals until the vessels have matured sufficiently.
+Retinal vascularization must be monitored at 1- to 2-week intervals until the vessels have matured sufficiently.
 If retinal detachments occur in infancy, scleral buckling surgery or vitrectomy with lensectomy may be considered, but these procedures are late rescue efforts with low benefit.

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.

-Bevacizumab is a new antivascular endothelial growth factor monoclonal antibody that can stop the progression of ROP.
-Compared to laser therapy, bevacizumab has a lower rate of recurrence and fewer structural abnormalities.
-When disease did recur, it recurred months later; long-term ophthalmology follow-up is required.
+Bevacizumab is an antivascular endothelial growth factor (anti-VEGF) monoclonal antibody that can stop the progression of retinopathy of prematurity.
+Compared to laser therapy, bevacizumab has a lower rate of recurrence and fewer structural abnormalities in select cases (1 Treatment reference Retinopathy of prematurity is a bilateral disorder of abnormal retinal vascularization in premature infants, especially those of lowest birth weight.
+Outcomes range from normal vision to blindness... read more ).
+When retinopathy did recur, it recurred months later; long-term ophthalmology follow-up is required.
 Concerns regarding systemic absorption and possible infection coupled with the need for optimal dose and timing of follow-up are reasons why this drug has remained a 2nd-line therapy that can be used to treat severe disease or in conjunction with laser therapy.

 Risk increases with increasing prematurity.

-Most cases subside spontaneously, but a small number develop retinal detachment and vision loss 2 to 12 mo postpartum.
+Most cases subside spontaneously, but a small number develop retinal detachment and vision loss 2 to 12 months postpartum.

-Screen at-risk infants by ophthalmoscopic examination (done by an ophthalmologist) beginning at 31 wk gestation.
+Screen at-risk infants by ophthalmoscopic examination (done by an ophthalmologist) beginning at 31 weeks gestation.

 Minimize use of supplemental oxygen after premature birth.